Music of the Back to the Future franchise

-The music of the Back to the Future series is composed in conjunction with the development of several feature films and a stage musical, within the Back to the Future franchise created by Robert Zemeckis and Bob Gale.
+The music of the Back to the Future franchise accompanies the production of the feature films and the stage musical created by Robert Zemeckis and Bob Gale.
 All music in the franchise was composed by American composer Alan Silvestri, with The Musical being co-written with Glen Ballard.

 Back to the Future (1985)

 Soundtrack

 Back to the Future: Music from the Motion Picture Soundtrack is the soundtrack album to the film of the same name, released on July 8, 1985, by MCA Records.
-The soundtrack includes two tracks from American composer Alan Silvestri's score for the film, two pop tracks from American rock band Huey Lewis and the News, two songs played by the fictional Marvin Berry and The Starlighters, one played by the fictional Marty McFly with The Starlighters, and two pop songs that are very briefly heard in the background of the film.
+The soundtrack features two score tracks by Alan Silvestri, two pop songs by Huey Lewis and the News, two performances by the fictional Marvin Berry and The Starlighters, one by Marty McFly with The Starlighters, and two brief pop songs heard in the film's background.
+AllMusic rated the soundtrack three stars out of five.

-"The Power of Love" was released as the album's lead single in June 1985, becoming Huey Lewis and the News's first chart topper on the US Billboard Hot 100, as well as being certified Gold and nominated for an Academy Award for Best Original Song.
+"The Power of Love" was issued as the album's lead single in June 1985, becoming Huey Lewis and the News's first US Billboard Hot 100 chart-topper, earning Gold certification and receiving an Academy Award for Best Original Song nomination.
 The soundtrack spent nineteen weeks on the Billboard 200, peaking at number twelve in October 1985.
+Later issues of the album are released by Geffen Records.